dnlbowers/battleships/README.md

    * 80's type 8 bit midi file to make it into a retro-type arcade game.

 ### ***Randomize the starting player***
    * Currently, the starting player is always the first initiated.
-I want to come back and add a randomized method that allows this to change from game to game. i.e., dice roll(highest number goes first) or a coin toss.
+I want to come back and add a randomized method that allows this to change from game to game. i.e., dice roll (highest number goes first) or a coin toss.

 ## **Data Model**
- **TO DO**
+### ***Overview***
+For this project I have opted to use Object Orientated programming paradigm throughout.
+The game consists of 4 classes and 5 subclasses: -
+  1. Player.
+  1. Board.
+  1. Ship.
+     * AircraftCarrier.
+     * Battleship.
+     * Cruiser.
+     * Submarine.
+     * Destroyer
+  1. Game.

+In addition to this there are the below two mixins for for functions which were required in more than one class.
+  1. InputMixin
+  1. ClearDisplayMixin

 ## **Testing Phase**
 I have included details of testing both during development and post development in a separate document called [TESTING.md](TESTING.md).